 Imagine a digital ledger that runs in many computers around the world.
 Each computer runs software that is compatible with the rest of the computers in the network, and every time there is a new block of transactions verified, the digital ledger updates in real-time on all the computers of the network around the world.
-Moreover, each of these computers has a copy of the latest bitcoin ledger, so the network does not depend on any single computer.
+Moreover, each computer has a copy of the latest bitcoin ledger, so the network does not depend on any single computer.

 In addition to how the digital ledger works, we have to mention the consensus mechanism that bitcoin uses.
 The name of this mechanism is Proof-of-Work.
-Essentially it allows all the nodes (computers that run the software) to reach agreement for when a transaction that is asked to be recorded on the bitcoin blockchain has all the characteristics to be verified.
+Essentially it allows all the nodes (computers that run the software) to reach an agreement for when a transaction that is asked to be recorded on the bitcoin blockchain has all the characteristics to be verified.

 What is Bitcoin - The Coin?

 Bitcoin is a digital currency, the most popular so far, that allows us to make transfers of value assets from person to person without the need for intermediaries.
 All of this is thanks to four technologies that are P2P network, blockchain, cryptography, and proof-of-work.